home page | capeverdeinfo.org.uk forum »

 Ideal for fish eaters and vegetarians

 The cuisine in the Cape Verde is derived from Portuguese traditions and is also similar to Brazilian.
 It relies on an abundance of locally caught fish, and some locally grown vegetables such as tomatos, potatoes, carrots, peppers and salads.
 On Sal, tuna, wahoo and a variety of Atlantic fish are landed every day at the pier.
-Most are bought by big hotels, but if you arrive before mid-day and are pay a bit more you can get what is going.
-The nursery just near Murdeira off the Espargos-Santa Maria highway will sell boxloads of fresh vegentables grown almost without water in a hydraponics system.
+Most are bought by big hotels, but if you arrive before mid-day and pay a bit more you can get what is going.
+The nursery just near Murdeira off the Espargos-Santa Maria highway will sell boxloads of fresh vegentables grown with minimal water in a hydraponics system.

 The other main dish is white fish, cooked wih potatoes rice and carrots.
 Most Cape Verdean dishes feature both potatoes and rice.
 Beans - black, white, red or brown - are available in profusion, imported in bulk from Portugal.

 Wine too is mostly Portuguese but you can also find local wine from the volcano on Fogo, the most southerly vinyard in the Northern hemisphere.
 It is excellent but not as cheap as the Portuguese which can be £2/3 a bottle.
+Local rum or grogue is produced on Santa Antao and is well wotrth drinking at £4 per bottle or much less if you buy direct from a distiller - many of whom are bootleggers..